slazav/graphene/graphene/Readme.md

 be created manually.

 Data are stored as a set of sorted key-value pairs.
-Key is a timestamp, a pair of 32-bit unsigned integers: one is a number of seconds counted from 1970-01-01 UTC, and another is a nanosecond fraction.
+Key is a timestamp, one or two 32-bit unsigned integers: a number of seconds from 1970-01-01 UTC, and optional number of nanoseconds.
 Duplicated timestamps are not allowed, but user can choose what to do with duplicates (see -D option of the graphene program): replace -- replace the old record (default),